git-Tommaso/DSA/README.md

 - Ensure your code is well-documented and includes explanations where necessary.
 - Test your code thoroughly before submitting a pull request.
 - By contributing to this repository, you agree to license your work under the MIT License.

-*This README is based on a fictional repository.
-Images and emojis are for illustrative purposes only.*